-The AIP Diet (The Autoimmune Protocol) is used to help heal certain inflammatory issues in the digestive system.
-The term "autoimmune" means that the body begins to attack itself because it cannot tell the difference between itself and a foreign body.
-There are dozens of autoimmune disorders -- rheumatoid arthritis, celiac disease, and psoriasis to name a few -- and this diet helps eliminate foods that can aggravate or trigger these disorders.
-The book, The Loving Diet, goes into much more detail about this diet.
+The AIP diet, or Autoimmune Protocol, is a diet designed to offer relief to people suffering from autoimmune diseases.
+The diet is used to help heal certain inflammatory issues triggered in the digestive system.
+When the body has an autoimmune response, the body's immune system begins to attack itself because it cannot tell the difference between its own healthy cells and tissue and a foreign or invading body.
+There are dozens of autoimmune disorders, including rheumatoid arthritis, Crohn's disease, celiac disease, lupus, and psoriasis to name a few.
+The AIP diet helps eliminate foods that can aggravate or trigger these disorders.

 - Leafy green vegetables (spinach, endive, herbs, etc.)